How to configure, manage and validate access tokens

 -

 Pairwise subject identifier – The access token subject is encrypted deterministically for the token audience, so that for a given end-user and resource server the identifier will be stable across all token issues.
-The encryption makes the local end-user identifier confidential, and if the Connect2id server is used to secure access to APIs belonging to multiple third party APIs, also technically impossible to correlate if the parties collude.
+The encryption ensures that the local end-user identifier remains confidential and prevents correlation across different resource servers, even if they collude.

 The setup and use of access tokens with pairwise subjects is described in a dedicated guide.

-The Connect2id server supports three sources that can feed additional (custom) claims into the access tokens.
+The Connect2id server supports three sources that can feed additional claims into access tokens.

 The Connect2id server claims source that feeds consented end-user claims into UserInfo responses and ID tokens can also be used with access tokens.